 • Mental Preparation: Beyond the physiological benefits, a warm-up serves as a mental transition into training mode.
 It allows you to focus, visualize successful movements, and mentally rehearse the upcoming session, fostering a heightened state of readiness.

-See also How To Improve Stamina And Speed For Soccer
+See also Conditioning For Soccer Speed

 Phase 1: Raising the Core (5-10 Minutes)